Abhishek014095/Headout/README.md

 # Headout

-in this i am going to create a framework , which would be easy to handle DOM and test scenario Pull Request check
+in this i am going to create a framework , which would be easy to handle DOM and test scenario<br>
+Pull Request check<br>
+if there is changes in git by another developer we can pull it by (git pull origin branch-name)